Labrador Retriever Training & Temperament: Complete Breed Guide

 -

-The defining training challenge for Labrador Retrievers is impulse control around food.
+Again, the defining training challenge for Labrador Retrievers is impulse control around food.
 This isn't minor greed - it's genetic programming for extreme food motivation.
 Labs steal food, counter-surf, scavenge on walks, lose their minds at meal times, and can develop resource guarding.
 Teaching impulse control needs to start immediately and continue through adolescence: waiting for meals, ignoring dropped food, leaving things alone on cue, settling while food is visible.
 Without this foundation, you get a dog who barges through doors, jumps on worktops, and becomes genuinely difficult to live with.

 -